 The present value in the criteria at clauses (a) to (c) of sub-regulation (1) shall be calculated by the entity using a discount rate equal to twelve per cent.
 To bring all accruals or tariff at the end of the first year, that is, the first year tariff or capacity shall not be discounted.
 In other words, the discount factor for the first year shall be taken as unity.

-The bids for the petroleum and petroleum products pipeline tariff under clauses (a) to (b) of sub-regulation and the volume under clause (c) of sub-regulation (1) by the entity shall be consistent with the assumptions considered by the entity in its approved DFR of the project.
+The bids for the petroleum and petroleum products pipeline tariff under clauses (a) to (b) of [(1)] and the [capacity (MMTPA) proposed to be created] under clause (c) of sub-regulation (1) by the entity shall be consistent with the assumptions considered by the entity in its approved DFR of the project [like, pipeline length, diameters, spur lines, pumps and other associated facility for petroleum and petroleum products pipeline as defined under clause (i) of sub- regulation (1) of regulation 2].

 Entity with the highest composite score considering the criteria under clauses (a) to (c) of sub-regulation (1) and as illustrated in Schedule C shall be declared as successful in the bid.

+[

+Year 1 tariff bids for the petroleum and petroleum products pipeline tariff under clauses (a) to (b) of sub-regulation (1) shall be applicable from 1st year of operation of the pipeline.
+The pipeline shall be considered operational when its trunk pipeline is fully commissioned.
+For partially commissioned trunk pipeline, only 1st year tariff shall be applicable till its trunk pipeline is fully commissioned.

+(6) The Board shall extend the quoted tariff after the economic life of the pipeline for a period equivalent to the time period between the date of grant of authorization and the starting date of operation of the pipeline.]

 Performance bond.

 Acceptance to the Central Government authorization as referred to in proviso to sub-section (1) of section 17 and grant of authorization by the Board under section 19 of the Act shall be issued to the entity after it furnishes a performance bond of an amount equal to 1% of the estimated project cost for the projects under execution or 1% of the project capitalized cost for the completed projects rounded off to the nearest lakh rupees or rupees twenty crores, whichever is less, and it shall be applicable to all pipelines authorized under regulation 4, 17, 18 or 19: